smithy-lang/smithy-python/README.md

 The `smithy-python` package provides the core modules and interfaces required to build a service client or server.
-These basic modules include things like: an HTTP/1.1 and HTTP/2 client implementation, a generic middleware implementation, etc.
+These basic modules include things like: an HTTP/1.1 and HTTP/2 client implementation, retry strategies, etc.

 ### What are the design goals of this project?